non-disclosure states real estate property sale price value

 AL AK AZ AR CA CO CT DE FL GA HI ID IL IN IA KS KY LA ME MD MA MI MN MS MO MT NE NV NH NJ NM NY NC ND OH OK OR PA RI SC SD TN TX UT VT VA WA WV WI WY DC

-Perhaps the most notable source we found on this subject was the PTAPP Survey from IAOO, which seeks to review and clarify the disclosure practices throughout the United States and Canada.
+Perhaps the most notable source we found on this subject was the PTAPP Survey from IAOO, which seeks to review and clarify disclosure practices throughout the United States and Canada.
 Their most recent survey was done in 2017 and published in 2018, but these laws can change from year to year.

-Classifying each state in this regard is actually quite complicated because there are varying degrees and definitions of what “non-disclosure” means.
+Classifying each state in this regard is quite complicated because there are varying degrees and definitions of what “non-disclosure” means.

-It's also worth noting that the disclosure of a property's sale price is a separate matter from the disclosure of any mortgages or deeds of trust on the property.
+It's also worth noting that the disclosure of a property's sale price is separate from the disclosure of any mortgages or deeds of trust on the property.
 In Texas, for example, Craig Smyser explains that,

 “Sales prices are not listed in any publicly recorded documents nor is the sales prices shared with a governmental agency…If a mortgage is utilized in the purchase, the amount of the mortgage is publicly available in both the warranty deed and the deed of trust.”